TAXIIProject/taxiiproject.github.io/getting-started/intro/index.md

 ### Data Collections
 A TAXII **Data Collection** is a grouping of cyber threat information that can be exchanged using TAXII.
-Each TAXII Data Collection has a name that uniquely identifies it among Data Collections from a information producer.
+Each TAXII Data Collection has a name that identifies it among Data Collections from an information producer.
 There are two types of TAXII Data Collections: TAXII **Data Feeds** and TAXII **Data Sets**.

 A TAXII **Data Feed** is an ordered Data Collection.
 A TAXII Data Feed's organization allows specific portions of TAXII Data Feeds to be requested (e.g., "Give me all content since XYZ").

-A TAXII **Data Collection** is an unordered Data Collection.
+A TAXII **Data Set** is an unordered Data Collection.

 ### TAXII Clients and TAXII Servers; Information Producers and Information Consumers
 A point of confusion that may come up is how TAXII Clients and/or TAXII Servers can be both Information Producers and/or